Travel in the Spiritual Worlds

 - by attempting to bring about the "end of time" and speed up their own salvation by financing the return of Jews to Israel (fulfilling an Hebrew Bible prophesy)

-- by making claims about the Bible being against abortion when the concept of abortion is not mentioned in the Bible at all (although Exodus 21:22 says that if men cause a women to have a miscarriage, then they have to pay a sum of money to the family - they are apparently not accused of murder for killing the unborn child but of theft of an object of value, and are required to pay a civil penalty in the amount determined by a judge to compensate the family).
+- by making claims about the Bible being against abortion when the concept of abortion is not mentioned in the Bible at all (although,as mentioned above, Exodus 21:22 says men who cause a women to miscarry must compensate the family for the lost child).

 - by forcing religious rituals and proclamations into secular schools and courtrooms